Place Value And Rounding Quizzes

 • Failing to drop digits after rounding.

-• Forgetting to adjust both tens and hundreds correctly in large numbers.
+• Forgetting to adjust tens, hundreds, or higher places in large numbers.

 Applications of Place Value and Rounding